erolersoz/Firm-Django-Fake-Db/README.md

-This project is a medium clone project and includes options such as adding blog, tag, category and user.
+This project was done without using a database, it was one of my first projects, the database was used as python files.

 ## Usage